chainstack/docs/docs/platform/view-node-resources-allocation.md

 Note that you are not charged for the ancient storage.

+Avalanche:

+* Node — the CPU, memory, and storage allocated to your Avalanche node.

 Fantom:

-* Node — the CPU, memory, storage, and ancient storage allocated to your Fantom node.
+* Node — the CPU, memory, and storage allocated to your Fantom node.

-Note that you are not charged for the ancient storage.
+Solana:

+* Node — the CPU, memory, and storage allocated to your Solana node.

 Tezos: